 The Hypercardioid capsules have 5dB better rejection at 90 degrees than Cardioid.
 Hypercardioid capsules also have slightly darker top end, and higher bass response than Cardioid.

 About stereo pairs and matching

 If you purchase a single microphone kit, we cannot supply a match for it later.
 Customers interested in a matched pair should purchase the matched pair.
-Related: we do not expect to sell mounts or cases separately.

 About the circuit